 How do I redeem?

-For standard return or one way (ex UK only) flights on BA, you can use the voucher online at ba.com.
+For standard return flight starting in the UK, or for one way (ex UK only) flights on BA, you can use the voucher online at ba.com.

-Remember that you CANNOT redeem for codeshare flights or partner flights, even with a BA flight number.
+Remember that you CANNOT redeem for codeshare flights or partner flights with your 2-4-1 voucher, even with a BA flight number.

 (This is often an issue if trying to get to Cape Town via Johannesburg, as the Johannesburg to Cape Town connection is on Comair, a BA franchise.
 The planes look like BA planes and have BA flight numbers, but they cannot be used with the voucher.)